Food addiction symptoms and treatment

 Overeating can also be passive.
 In passive overeating, the level of a person’s energy intake is judged against a person’s level of energy expenditure.
-For instance, an energy consumption of 3,000 kcal/day may be appropriate for an athlete in training.
+For instance, the energy consumption of 3,000 kcal/day may be appropriate for an athlete in training.
 However, this energy intake may represent severe overeating for a person living a sedentary lifestyle, according to a 2012 study on the health risks of overeating published in Obesity Research.

 The most common food addiction misconception is that food addiction is a myth.
 The mounting scientific evidence on food addiction debunks this common misconception.
 A growing body of research indicates that in some people, consuming highly processed foods results in the release of a hormone called dopamine, which is responsible for a feeling of calm.

 A person who struggles with food addiction has strong cravings for particular foods.
 As a result, this person may keep eating even without feeling hungry despite the adverse health effects that can result from overeating.

 Food addiction is caused by a combination of several factors.
 These food addiction causes are listed below.

 - Biological reasons: Biological factors that contribute to the development of food addiction include genetics, hormonal imbalances, structural brain abnormalities, and the use of certain medications that affect metabolism and alter brain messages.
 These medications include antidepressants and antipsychotics.